 The process of making pop-up books is called “paper engineering.”
-I love obsessives, and the engineers who put this book together, make no mistake, are the ones who spend endless hours figuring out the tiniest details of the folds and materials necessary so a water pipe emerges every time you open the paraphernalia page.
+I love obsessives, and the engineers who put this book together, make no mistake, are the ones who spend endless hours figuring out the tiniest details of the folds and materials necessary so that water pipe emerges every time you open the paraphernalia page.

 “David Carter and I started talking about the idea a couple years prior to actually starting on the book,” Meyer says.
 “The initial concepts for each spread were figured out, and a different paper-engineer peer was asked to design each spread so that the book had variation throughout.”

-Dimensional Cannabis is divided into seven pages, or spreads, covering the cannabis plant’s biology, medical properties, cultivation, history, and influence on popular culture.
+Dimensional Cannabis is divided into six pages, or spreads, covering the cannabis plant’s biology, medical properties, cultivation, history, and influence on popular culture.
 The paraphernalia page features many items we associate with cannabis consumption over the years in America, from rolling papers and pipes to vaporizers, dabs, and concentrates—and that foot-long bong that miraculously appears as you turn the page.